Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/cpsw_lwip_mqtt.md

 \note LwIP and MbedTLS features are made available as is from the public lwIP and MbedTLS project.
 SDK configuration may only enable and exercise a subset of these features.
 The mbedTLS public project being used here (tag 2.13.1) can be found here: https://github.com/Mbed-TLS/mbedtls/tree/mbedtls-2.13.1

+\cond SOC_AM62DX
+\note This example supports the AM62D-EVM-PROC180E2.
+To test with the AM62D-EVM-PROC180E1, change the phy addresses in TI BOARD DRIVERS -> ETHPHY -> CONFIG_ENET_ETHPHY(x) -> phy Address to 15 and 3.
+\endcond

 This example demonstates how to run a MQTT client with TLS enabled on LwIP networking stack using raw API coupled with ethernet driver (ENET), with MbedTLS providing TLS functionality in the L4 layer.

 \cond SOC_AM64X || SOC_AM243X || SOC_AM62DX